Skip to content

 - Play a game or just have some social time after the meeting.

-- After your team has completed a battle day, consider getting ice cream or fun snacks together to celebrate.
+- After your team has completed the Tournament & Faire Day, consider getting ice cream or fun snacks together to celebrate.

 - Keep it fun and make happy memories!

 Set up a schedule for your team meetings and share it with readers and their parents.
 Include the times and dates of all team events.
 Ask parents to confirm via email or in person that they received the team meeting schedule and overall schedule for Battle of the Books.